 Old Man Bayka (or Old Man Beggar) appears during Christmas to act as a sort of anti-Santa.
 Instead of delivering toys to children, he wanders through the streets, asking people for money and gifts.

-Those who dress up as Old Man Bayka tend to wear tattered clothes and are closely followed by a precession of musicians who play tunes for him while he dances.
+Those who dress up as Old Man Bayka tend to wear tattered clothes and are closely followed by a procession of musicians who play tunes for him while he dances.
 Once he’s finished, he might say, “My Christmas is on you”, before sticking out his hand, ready for payment.

 8. The Gävle Goat – Sweden